rl-institut/open_plan/docs/view_components/welcome.rst

 :ref:`menu_bar-label`
-     User can re-enable appearance of the welcome view-component through options within the file menu
+     User can re-enable appearance of the welcome view-component through options within the *Display* or *Preferences* menu ..to allow for consitency with point 3. in Requirements

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^